Applying for Development Approval

 Step 3 Consultation- internal and external

 Public consultation may be undertaken for a period up to twenty-eight days.
-The application may also be referred to external bodies such as The Heritage Office of WA for comment.
+The application may also be referred to external bodies such as The Heritage Council of WA for comment.
 Representatives of the Town's building, health and/or infrastructure services will consider the proposal and assess if it meets with the Town's requirements and may suggest changes and/or the imposition of conditions or advisory notes.
 Some applications may be referred to the Town's Design Review Panel for impartial architectural and design advice.

 Step 4: Assessment